 Types of Treatment Offered at Cross Creek Hospital

-At Cross Creek Hospital, we are devoted to providing everyone who seeks our care for the treatment of an addiction to alcohol with the respect and dignity that they deserve.
+At Cross Creek Hospital, an alcoholism treatment center in Austin, we are devoted to providing everyone who seeks care at our hospital for the treatment of an addiction to alcohol with the respect and dignity that they deserve.
 Our all-encompassing goal for treatment is to help men, women, and adolescents improve their overall functioning by helping them to stabilize, achieve sobriety from chronic alcohol use, and to continue their recovery with new tools that they will be taught in the treatment setting.
 We are proud to be able to achieve this goal by utilizing the structure and processes of a treatment model that combines cognitive-behavioral therapy, experiential therapies, and didactic therapies.

 The following methods for care may be incorporated into the individualized treatment plans that are given to each adolescent, adult, and senior adult who is engaged in services to address an alcohol abuse problem at Cross Creek Hospital:

-Individual therapy: This individual case consultation will occur at a minimum of once each week, but additional sessions may be added whenever needed or deemed beneficial to the patient.
-Various members of our patients’ treatment team, including their assigned individual therapists, provide such consultations and afford patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, work on enhancing the tools needed for maintaining recover, to track treatment goals and assist patients in identifying community supports to ensure continuity of care upon discharge.
+Individual therapy at our treatment center: This individual case consultation will occur at a minimum of once each week, but additional sessions may be added whenever needed or deemed beneficial to the patient.
+Various members of our patients’ treatment team, including their assigned individual therapists, provide such consultations and afford patients a time to meet one-to-one to discuss any concerns they have, process through various emotions they are experiencing, work on enhancing the tools needed for maintaining recover, to track treatment goals and assist patients in identifying community supports to ensure continuity of care upon discharge from our treatment center.

-Group therapy: Group therapy is a significant component to the treatment options offered here at Cross Creek Hospital.
+Group therapy at our treatment center: Group therapy is a significant component to the treatment options offered here at Cross Creek Hospital.
 The types of groups that our patients may engage in while participating in treatment for alcohol abuse can include:

 - Education groups teach patients about the origin and the nature of the disorder(s) that they are suffering from.
 In these groups, patients learn to identify problems, form a treatment plan, and work effectively on stabilizing their recovery